A Little Too Late (Toby Keith song): Music video

 A music video for "A Little Too Late," which was directed by Michael Salomon, and premiered on CMT and Great American Country on May 11, 2006.
 At the beginning of the music video, Keith appeared at the doorway of a basement stairwell with a shovel, announces that he's home, and begins playing a vinyl record of the single.
 He then approaches his ex-girlfriend (Krista Allen), who has been tied to a chair in the basement.
-After mocking her, Keith puts the cement in a water trough by removing a tarp over a pallet of bricks.
+After mocking her, Keith puts cement in a water trough by removing a tarp over a pallet of bricks.
 Keith builds a brick wall for the intent of sealing his girlfriend inside and leaving her; indeed, the woman's fear and apprehension grows, as Keith finished building his brick wall.
 Keith places the last brick after the song finishes.
 Keith continues to mock his girlfriend after the brick wall is completed.
 However, when Keith turns to leave, he realizes what he had failed to notice before, he was actually standing on the wrong side of the wall, and accidentally bricked himself inside.
-Suddenly, the young woman bumps the vinyl record, causing the single to scratch, and frees herself by walking out of the basement; Keith apologizes to her by meekly calling for help.
+Suddenly, the young woman escapes from her binds.
+Then she bumps the vinyl record, causing the single to scratch, and she proceeds to leave the basement.
+Keith apologizes to her by meekly calling for help.
 Keith does not wear a cowboy hat in the video, but rather a baseball cap.

 Chart performance

-This song debuted at number 45 on the Hot Country Songs chart on the chart dated April 29, 2006.
+This song debuted at number 45 on the U.S. Billboard Hot Country Songs chart on the chart dated April 29, 2006.
 Many radio stations added this song in its first official week of airplay, boosting the song to number 30 the next week.
 The song finally peaked at number 2 in early August, where it held for two weeks, after remaining at number 4 for four weeks.